JeffSeirre/DQN-TicTacToe/README.md

 # Reinforcement Learning - A DQN agent learning to play TicTacToe.
 The game environment is custom built and used to train the neural network against random moves.
-The network learns about legal moves (can't play in occupied fields), then improves on strategy.
+The network first learns about legal moves (e.g. you can't play in occupied fields), then improves on strategy.

-# Play agains the trained neural network!
+# Play against the trained neural network!
 You can play a game against the NN at https://tictactoe-ai.streamlit.app/

 # Next steps